QUICK TRAIL FACTS

 - Sights: working forest

 The trails in Cumberland, Falmouth, and Windham are very well connected, either by footpath or snowmobile trail.
-In my map above, Knight’s Pond Preserve is in light blue; Farwell Forest is in lavender; Rines Forest in green; Hadlock Forest in red; Falmouth Town Forest trails in dark blue; and Falmouth Community Park trails in orange.
-Not shown on this Google map is how this network connects to a trail system on the western side of Route 100, which includes Blackstrap Preserve, North Falmouth Community Forest, and Lowell Preserve.
+In my map above, Hadlock Forest is in maroon; Rines Forest is in green; Knight’s Pond Preserve in light blue; Farwell Forest in lavender; Falmouth Town Forest trails in dark blue; Falmouth Community Park in yellow; and Blackstrap Preserve in orange.
+Not shown on this map are the connected trails of North Falmouth Community Forest, Greely Woods, and Lowell Preserve.

 Here is my attempt at a map that roughly shows the multi-town interconnected trail system.

 From Hadlock Forest, you can go and go and go.
-The Falmouth Land Trust manages this preserve, and with the town, has done a great job of interlocking many of its trail systems.
+The Falmouth Land Trust protects this preserve, and with the town, has done a great job of interlocking many of its trail systems.
+The trails intersect with snowmobile paths here as well.
+You can get a good lay of the land with the Strava or AllTrails app.